ioulian/frontend-workflow/README.md

 You also have some linting tasks available:

+- `yarn tslint:lint` will type check source TypeScript files
-- `yarn lint:js` will lint all TypeScript files with ESLint.
+- `yarn eslint:lint` will lint all source TypeScript files with ESLint.
 You can change options of the linter in `.eslintrc.json`.
-- `yarn lint:css` will lint all (s)css with StyleLint.
+- `yarn stylelint:lint` will lint all (s)css with StyleLint.
 You can change options of the linter in `.stylelintrc.json`.
+- `yarn prettier:lint` will lint all source files with Prettier.
-- `yarn lint` will run both lint tasks
+- `yarn lint` will run all lint tasks

+There are also liting tasks available that "fix" common linting errors.
+These tasks are not run anywhere (the default linting tasks are run on build task for example), but they are there if you need them:

+- `yarn eslint:fix` will lint and fix all source TypeScript files with ESLint.
+You can change options of the linter in `.eslintrc.json`.
+- `yarn stylelint:fix` will lint and fix all (s)css with StyleLint.
+You can change options of the linter in `.stylelintrc.json`.
+- `yarn prettier:fix` will lint and fix all source files with Prettier.

 #### Linting in VSCode